at-eee/humidity_light_temperature_HLT/README.md

 (last gif (this one - light level mode showcase) was sped up only x2) <br>
 (Yes, in general light level mode is much more responsive)

-(Yes; All the video speed ups were due to GitHub's 10MB limit to every media added to "readme.md") <br>
+(Also yes; All the video speed ups were due to GitHub's 10MB limit to every media added to "readme.md") <br>
 (If you want you can contact me for full materials/videos)

-## This electronic circuit's/prototype schematic
+## This electronic circuit's/prototype's schematic

 <img width="1270" height="1025" alt="Screenshot from 2025-02-05 18-52-37" src="https://github.com/user-attachments/assets/b2bbab66-bec2-41cb-96da-92fa782a8080" />
-(the 4 transisotrs seen in the center of the image are makeshift "NOT" logic gates)
+(the 4 transistors seen in the center of the image are makeshift "NOT" logic gates) <br>
+*Made in falstad* (the file of electronic circuit is to be found in `/falstad/hlt_circuit.txt`) <br>
+just be aware that the circuit in falstad works a little different (because there isn't a direct counterpart of 138 demux and), used demultiplexer from falstad returns *HIGH* on the selected pin wheras (our) 138 demux returns *LOW* on the selected pin.